databugs/change-data-capture-with-pyflink/README.md

     python ./pyflink-jobs/flink_cdc.py
     ```

     This will start the flink job.
 Do not kill the terminal.
-Flink will continue to run to monitor and stream all changes in the `production_db` to the `analytics_db` in real time.
+Flink will continue to run to monitor and stream all changes in the `production_db` to the `analytics_db` in real-time.

 ## CDC in Practice
 In the `/test-scripts/` folder, there is a file named `cdc_test.sql`.
-There are a number of queries there with comments on what they do.
+There are a number of queries with comments on what they do.

-You are expected to run all those queries one after the other againt the `production_db`.
+You are expected to run all those queries one after the other against the `production_db`.

 After each run, query the analytics db to confirm that those changes are also replicated there.